kdhht2334/awesome-SOTA-FER/README.md

 # awesome-SOTA-FER
 A curated list of facial expression recognition in both 7-emotion classification and affect estimation.
+In addition, this repository includes basic studies on FER and recent datasets.

+👀 Update frequently!

+#### Notice
+⭐️: __Importance__ of FER method (from 1 to 3 points)

+🏆: __Mandatory (research) paper__ to understand FER technology.

+## What's New

+- [Mar.
+2023] Initial update for FER papers.
+- [Mar.
+2023] Create awesome-SOTA-FER repository.

 ## Contributing
 Please feel free to refer this repository for your FER research/development and send me [pull requests](https://github.com/kdhht2334/awesome-SOTA-FER/pulls) or email [Daeha Kim](kdhht5022@gmail.com) to add links.